Skip to Content

 But some tournaments may have different rules so always consult carefully the event instructions.

-Normally a big 5-day event will use 2000 points and most rules as seen in the most recent battlepack published by GW.
+Normally, Grand Tournaments are spread along 2 days and have 5 games, but there’s the big international events that can reach up to 8 games within a 3-days event.
 There may be a cutover date for which battletomes or armies are allowed, for example a tournament may decide that any book published by GW within 30 days from the event is not legal for that tournament (to allow players to prepare with a stable list of information).

 What is a normal points limit?